‘I’ve been assassinated.’ R. Kelly denies sex abuse claims

 When King persisted in questioning, Kelly angrily responded: “Stop it.
 Y’all quit playing!
 Quit playing!
 I didn’t do this stuff!
 This is not me!”

-He broke down in tears as he hit his hands together, saying: “I’m fighting for my (expletive) life.”
+He cried as he hit his hands together, saying: “I’m fighting for my (expletive) life.”

-CBS also plans to air interviews with two women who live with Kelly, including one woman whose parents say is being held against her will.

-Kelly suggested the parents are in it for the money, saying: “You guys don’t know the truth.”

-During the interview with King, Kelly also noted he was acquitted in the child porn case.
+Kelly also noted he was acquitted in the child porn case.

 “For one, I beat my case.
 When you beat something you beat it.
 You can’t double jeopardy me like that.
 It’s not fair,” Kelly said.